 The 5 Protective Factors are areas of family functioning that help support youth and families to be strong.
 Research shows that when these factors are present in populations of families, it reduces the risk of abuse, maltreatment, and negative outcomes.

 Each Protective Factor has its own super power!
-In this blog series we will introduce them all, and explain how they can support your family to thrive.
+In this blog series we introduce them all, and explain how they can support your family to thrive.

 —